Art & Design

 "Our Principle Aim is to Develop Independent and Creative Thinkers"

+Hello, I am Miss T. French, Head of Art and Design at Upton-by-Chester High School and I would like to welcome you to our exciting and innovative Department.
 Art education has a vital role in the development of all our pupils.
 We encourage problem solving, the ability to work and think independently and provide opportunities to apply ideas and thoughts creatively.
 These skills, important as they are to life generally, can be applied to any future career path that students decide to follow.

 Email the department: email@example.com